 Don’t use the pronoun I. Using the pronoun I indicates a person is self-absorbed, arrogant, and narcissistic.
 Skilled communicators do not use the deadly pronoun.
 Today, substantial persona is established online, thus it’s prudent not to use the deadly pronoun.

-Decades of research confirms what Colabria and common sense has been advocating for years.
+Decades of research confirm what Colabria and common sense have been advocating for years.
 This December 2011 HBR blog is a good example:

 “Pronouns tell us where people focus their attention.
 If someone uses the pronoun “I,” it’s a sign of self-focus.
 Say someone asks “What’s the weather outside?”
 You could answer “It’s hot” or “I think it’s hot.”
 The “I think” may seem insignificant, but it’s quite meaningful.
 It shows you’re more focused on yourself.
 Depressed people use the word “I” much more often than emotionally stable people.
 People who are lower in status use “I” much more frequently.”

 It can be very difficult to remove the deadly pronoun.
 Give it a try.
 It’s challenging because it deals with personality and cognition.
 The personal nature of social media, blogs and so forth, has absolutely nothing to do with using the deadly pronoun.
 You just don’t need it.
 If it is hard for you to remove the deadly pronoun then you have a serious problem that needs attention.

 The deadly pronoun has nothing to do with an active or passive voice.

 Removing the deadly pronoun from all correspondence is about professional, personal, and cognitive development.
 It’s about respect.
 It’s about personal growth.
 It’s about effective communication.